PanDAWMS/panda-docs/docs/source/client/phpo.rst

 Preparation
 -------------
-The main trick to run HPO on distributed resources is the separation of steering and evaluation and their asynchronous execution, as shown in the figure below.
+The main trick to run hyperparameter optimization (HPO) on distributed resources is the separation of steering and evaluation and their asynchronous execution, as shown in the figure below.

 .. figure:: images/ask_and_tell.png